We are open on ANZAC Day from 1pm to 5pm. See our ANZAC Day opening hours for more details.

 Using GHB with other drugs

 Overdosing is a serious danger with GHB.
 The difference between a dose that produces the desired effects and a dose that produces dangerous effects is very small.
+Serious adverse effects can include sudden sedation and respiratory distress.
 Analysis of different vials of GHB has shown that the concentration varies considerably, so users can never be sure of how much they are taking.